News

 DHA AKA Dehydroacetic acid- used as a preservative and can cause kidney damage if ingested, so my question is what happens when it's absorbed through the skin?

-Synthetic Fragrances- can cause allergic reactions and are very toxic to t he body.
-They contain many chemical compounds ranging between 10-300.
-Many fragrance contains Phthalate which help make plastic products.
-So again you're putting endocrine disrupters, carcinogenic chemicals on your body when you apply any product that has a fragrance(s) in it.Â
+Synthetic Fragrances- can cause allergic reactions and are very toxic to the body.
+They contain many chemical compounds ranging between 10-3000.
+Many fragrances contain Phthalate which help make plastic products.
+So again you're putting endocrine disrupters, carcinogenic chemicals on your body when you apply any product that has a fragrance(s) in it.

 Hydroquinone- been shown to cause leukemia in mice.
 The European union banned it from cosmetics.